4nc1ent/kube_ansible_3vm/README.md

 # kube_ansible_3vm
-Ansible scrip to install 3 vm into 1 kubernetes cluster (1 master , 2 node)
+Ansible scrip to install 3 vm into 1 kubernetes cluster (1 master , 2 worker node)

-Credites to digital ocean for the script , im just modified to suit local vm deployement
+Credites to digital ocean for the script , im just modified to suit local vm deployement need to deploy first:
   Vm: 3
-  Os:
-  Ubuntu server 20.04
+  Os: Ubuntu server 20.04

 need to install ansible first on your local machine (this machine is not vm, it is your laptop/desktop)